ArcsaberHep/PACIAE/README.md

 # The parton and hadron cascade model PACIAE

- ***PACIAE*** model (***Parton And-hadron China Institute of Atomic Energy***) is a multipurpose Monte Carlo event generator developed to describe a wide range of collisions, including hadron-hadron interactions, hadron interactions off nuclei, and nucleus-nucleus collisions.
+ ***PACIAE*** model (***Parton And-hadron China Institute of Atomic Energy***) is a multipurpose Monte Carlo event generator developed to describe a wide range of collisions, including lepton-lepton, lepton-hadron, lepton-nucleus, hadron-hadron, hadron-nucleus, and nucleus-nucleus collisions.
 It is built based on PYTHIA-6.428 and incorporates parton and hadron rescattering stages to take care of the nuclear medium effects.

 ## Installation